Chronic Disease Management Plan Online

 What a Chronic Disease Management Plan does

-The plan is designed for conditions that require ongoing, multidisciplinary care — diabetes, heart disease, chronic respiratory conditions, persistent pain, and many other long-term conditions can qualify.
+The plan is designed for conditions that require ongoing, multidisciplinary care, diabetes, heart disease, chronic respiratory conditions, persistent pain, and many other long-term conditions can qualify.
+If you would like to read more about telehealth-via-NewDoc for related conditions, see our type 2 diabetes, high blood pressure, and asthma pages.

 How the process works